Karst Spring surges from a cavern above Watridge Lake in Kananaskis west of Calgary, Alberta, Canada.

 Following a lengthy section on wooden beam platform through lush and vibrant wetland, the raised wooden beam section finishes with a step onto a boulder and begins the dirt trail portion which quickly gains access through mature forest to the edge of roaring white water.
 The early season runoff is impressive.

-The sound of crashing, white water is present in the accompanying videos but the rich aromas combined with the good feel of negative ionization and cool mist on the skin will require a personal visit.
+The sound of crashing, white water is present but the rich aromas combined with the good feel of negative ionization and cool mist on the skin will require a personal visit.

 An interesting, informative and interpretive plaque explains and illustrates the nature of a Karst Spring.
 To the best of current knowledge, the true source has never been discovered beyond the speculative influence of several possibly credible opinions.

 To be here alone with the crashing water is an extraordinary privilege.
 The frothing water is high and wild.
 How the platform continues to remain in place is not immediately obvious.
 The flat rock ledge is likely integral to the rock face and the water has not been sufficiently high to compromise the base of the small platform viewpoint.